Compare Alberta Home Insurance Quotes

 Roof

 The insurer will check your roof by analyzing its material and age.
-A standard asphalt roof will show heavy wear and tear within 10-15 years, depending on external conditions.
+A standard asphalt roof will show heavy wear and tear within 10 to 15 years, depending on external conditions.
 If your roof is old or weak, it may need repairs to prevent water leakage during the wet and cold months.
 If you have a metal roof, which is proven to be more resilient against wear and tear, your house insurance premium may go down.

 Past claims history